 Explanation: This is an example of a technical question.
 During an interview as a .NET developer, you can anticipate that the majority of questions will be technical in nature.
 The best way to answer technical questions is directly and concisely with little embellishment.

 Example: “Web services are components that can be reused and enable developers to publish the application’s functions on the internet.
 This makes the application accessible and able to interact with other applications online.
 Web services are written in standard protocols, including HTTP, XML, and others.
 This enables them to connect across platforms and programming languages.”

 Question: How do the terms class and object relate to each other, and what is the difference between them?

-Explanation: This technical question asks you to compare two different terms used by .net developers.
-When answering this type of question, Briefly define the terms, and then compare any similarities or differences between them.
+Explanation: This technical question asks you to compare two different terms used by .NET developers.
+When answering this type of question, briefly define the terms and compare any similarities or differences between them.